rafa-rod/vartests/README.md

   | 1376.018638   | -5719.833100    |            0 |'
 ```

 Not all tests should be applied to the VaR Model.
-Some of them its applied whether the VaR Model has assumption of zero mean or follow a specific distribution.
+Some of them should be applied when the VaR Model has the assumption of zero mean or follow a specific distribution.
-So you should test the data:

 ```python
 import vartests